Biography of Michel Desmarquet (1931-2018), written by Dr. Tom Chalko.

 Further difficulties arose after the book was translated into English and printed.
 In 1995, Michel funded the printing of 10,000 books in the US, but no bookstore wanted to sell them.
 In 1996, Michel abandoned the entire print run in the USA, because the printing house wanted a monthly fee for storing books.

-In 1996-1999 I organized several dozen public lectures for Michel, many of them in the largest auditoriums of the University of Melbourne, where I was teaching at the time.
-I also started the website thiaoouba.com to popularize Michel's book and its message around the world.
+In 1996-1999 I organized several dozen public lectures for Michel, many of them in the largest auditoriums of the University of Melbourne, where I was an academic at the time.
+In 1997 I started the website thiaoouba.com to popularize Michel's book and its message around the world.

-I was in contact with Michel almost daily at the time, clarifying numerous inaccuracies and ambiguities in the original English translation.
+I was in contact with Michel almost daily at the time, clarifying numerous inaccuracies and ambiguities in the original English translation of the handwritten French manuscript.
 To clarify these inaccuracies, Michel had to carefully check the details in his French manuscript.
-Michel then entrusted me with the role of his "secretary" on the internet, claiming that I knew his book and the answers to all people's questions.
+Michel then entrusted me with the role of his "secretary" on the internet, declaring that I knew his book and the answers to all people's questions.

 When Michel decided to abandon his book for a second time and go to Vietnam in 2000 - he offered me to buy the rights to the English edition of his book.
 Seeing my objection, Michel said, "if you don't want to buy publishing rights yourself - find me someone better than you."
 After a week, Michel called me to ask if I had found anyone.
 I had to admit that I didn't...
 I finally agreed to accept the obligation to publish and popularize his mission and the book, but on the condition that I could make the entire book available for download for free from the Internet.

-To this day, a free English version of Michel's book with 1996-1999 corrections is available at thiaoouba.com under the title Thiaoouba Prophecy.
+To this day, a free English version of Michel's book with his 1996-1999 corrections is available at thiaoouba.com website bookshop under the title Thiaoouba Prophecy along with translations to 9 languages.

-Shortly before his death, Michel called me from Vietnam to tell me that Thao, his mentor from Thiaoouba, had visited him and expressed satisfaction with the popularization of his mission and his book on Earth.
-This call brought me a relief because it confirmed that my 20+ year efforts to popularize Michel's book and mission had achieved the intended result.
+Few months before his death, Michel called me from Vietnam to tell me that Thao, his mentor from Thiaoouba, had visited him (in astral) and expressed satisfaction with the popularization of his mission and his book on Earth.
+This call brought me relief, because it confirmed that my efforts to popularize Michel's book and his mission since I started the thiaoouba.com website in 1997 had achieved the intended result.